-11.4.
+12.4.
 De-Activating Support Access

-When support access is active, the support section of the "Admin Tools" will display information about the status and identity of the support user, and a link to "Disable External Support Access".
+When support access is active, the support section of the "Admin Tools" will display information about the status and identity of the support user.

-If you click "Disable External Support Access", then the support login will be de-activated.
+If you click on the life-jacket icon, then the support login will be de-activated.
 Re-activating support access again will create a completely new login for the Intrallect support team.

-12. Mail Configuration
+13. Mail Configuration

-12.1.
+13.1.
 Email Basics